Long Term Care Administration Curriculum

 According to information from the U.S. Bureau of Labor Statistics, there will be 16% growth in employment in this field from 2006-2016.

 Not all courses are offered every semester.

 Please pay attention to pre-requisites for required courses.

 Long Term Care Administration (GERO 4170) is typically offered in the spring of odd years.
-It was offered in spring of 2011.
-It is scheduled to be offered again in spring of 2013.

 The following courses are typically offered both fall and spring semester: